Linux perf Recipe

 $JDK/bin/jpackcore core*.dmp

-8. Run the following commands to archive the perf data; replace $THREAD_DUMPS_DIR with the location where thread dumps were produced, and $OS_CORE_DUMPS_DIR if a core dump was produced:
+10. Run the following command from the directory where perf record was run; replace $LOGS_DIR with the location of the logs of the JVM (including stdout/stderr, verbosegc, server/application logs, etc.), $THREAD_DUMPS_DIR with the location where thread dumps were produced, and $OS_CORE_DUMPS_DIR if a core dump was produced:

 If you want to do basic analysis of the perf output yourself: